 What is the purpose of an email autoresponder?

 An autoresponder series enables companies to build trust with their prospects.
-They get a recipient to open promotional emails, visit websites, and eventually purchase.
+Autoresponders get a recipient to open promotional emails, visit websites, and eventually make a purchase.
 Most sites use autoresponders to provide their subscribers with the most relevant offers at the right time.
-Besides, this automation tech helps eliminate mistakes caused by the human factor when email scheduling is needed.
+Besides, this automation tech helps eliminate mistakes caused by human error when email scheduling is needed.

 Autoresponders come bearing gifts for marketers.
-Here is what they do.
+Here is what they can do:

 - Turn new visitors into subscribers.
 Autoresponders offer an excellent communication line with new visitors on a website.
-Marketers provide valuable offers in these email series that entice the visitors to submit their names and email addresses in exchange.
-Some of the exciting offers include free reports, trial offers, no-obligation consultation, and so forth.
+Marketers provide valuable offers in these email series that entice the visitors to submit their names and email addresses.
+In exchange, users recieve exciting offers including: free reports, trial offers, no-obligation consultation, and more.

 - Establish stable and long-term relationships with subscribers.
 Autoresponders allow marketers to create automated messages and schedule them to go out to their subscriber lists on specified dates.
 This way, subscribers hear from the company frequently and look forward to future communication.
 This anticipation creates a unique bond between a business and the prospective customer.

 - Ensure continuous advertising without hiring new staff.
 Autoresponders take care of regular marketing email delivery to customers and prospects.
-And given that the process is entirely automated, there is no need of hiring new people to do the job.
+And given that the process is entirely automated, there is no need to hire new people to do the job.
 So, a business has no extra expenses and earns a better return on investment.

 - Offer immediate follow-up.
-With autoresponders, a marketer can diligently follow-up on customers without leaving out any of them.
+With autoresponders, a marketer can diligently follow-up with customers without leaving any of them out.
 These emails are automated, thus eliminating the possibility of missing customers or prospects who are on the mailing list.

 - Create repeat sales.
 Autoresponders ensure that there is constant communication with existing customers.
 Marketers use cross-selling and upselling to cause repeat sales.

 - Direct customers to websites or blogs.
 Marketers use autoresponders to direct subscribers to video channels, blogs, websites, discussions on socials and so forth.
-These different channels display information regarding a company and help the prospects or customers understand the products or services offered by a brand better.
-This results in both traffic and conversion increase as the users have access to facts that influence their buying decisions.
+These different channels display information regarding a company and help the prospects or customers better understand the products or services offered by a brand.
+This results in both traffic and conversion increases as the users have access to facts that influence their buying decisions.

 - Help marketers access measurable results.
-Marketers can gain a variety of meaningful insights from autoresponders that helps evaluate the strategies better.
-For instance, they help senders find out messages that are read most, the time when most messages are read, and so forth.
+Marketers can gain a variety of meaningful insights from autoresponders that help evaluate their strategies better.
+For instance, they help senders find messages that are read most, the time when most messages are read and so forth.
 In turn, marketers can tweak their email campaigns to ensure that content is personalized and higher engagement is achieved.